Nora Gold: Literary

+In October 2023 Gold’s fourth book was published.
+She is the editor of 18: Jewish Stories Translated From 18 Languages, which was praised by Cynthia Ozick, Dara Horn, and Alberto Manguel, among others.
+Her most recent book, In Sickness and In Health/Yom Kippur in a Gym (2 novellas) was published on March 1, 2024, and received glowing reviews.

 Gold is the founding editor-in-chief of Jewish Fiction .net, an online journal that publishes international Jewish fiction, either written in English or translated into English from different languages.

-Gold is also the founder and coordinator of the Wonderful Women Writers Series at Toronto Public Library (Deer Park branch).
+Gold was also the founder and coordinator of the Wonderful Women Writers Series at the Toronto Public Library (Deer Park branch).

 Social activism

 Gold is a community activist focused primarily, though not exclusively, on organizations working in support of a progressive, socially just Israel.
 Gold co-founded the New Israel Fund of Canada (NIFC) in 1982, an international organization committed to furthering pluralism, civil rights, democracy, and social equality in Israel.
 In 1996, Gold co-founded Canadian Friends of Givat Haviva, a charity that promotes tolerance and mutual understanding between Jewish and Arab youth in Israel.
-Gold also founded JSpaceCanada in 2011, in order to provide Canadians with an alternative to both the extreme pro-Israel right and the extreme anti-Israel left.
+Gold also founded JSpaceCanada in 2011, to provide Canadians with an alternative to both the extreme pro-Israel right and the extreme anti-Israel left.
 Gold has been formally recognized by the Toronto Jewish Community as an Outstanding Volunteer.

 Academic

 From 1990-2000, Gold was a tenured associate professor of social work at McMaster University.
 Gold left full-time academia in 2000 to focus more time on her literary career.
 From 2000-2018 (the year it closed) Gold was affiliated with the OISE/University of Toronto Centre for Women's Studies in Education, first as an associate scholar and then as its writer-in-residence.
+Currently, Gold is a member of the Academic Advisory Committee of the Hadassah Brandeis Institute.